astronomer/airflow-guides/guides/dynamic-tasks.md

     added_values = add.partial(y=10).expand(x=[1, 2, 3])
 ```

-This will result in three mapped `add` tasks, one for each entry in the `x` input list, where `y` remains constant in each task.
+This will result in three mapped `add` tasks, one for each entry in the `x` input list.
+The `y` parameter remains constant in each task.

 There are a couple of things to keep in mind when working with mapped tasks: